Vishva2705/CODSOFT/level3 task1/Readme.md

 ## 📝 License

 This project is intended for educational and demo purposes only.
-You are free to modify and use it for learning.
+You are free to modify and use it for learning or portfolio development.